How Much Does A Casket Cost (2023 Average Casket Prices)?

 Cremation Caskets And Their Cost

-Cremation caskets are different from wooden or metal ones, as they tend to be smaller, more affordable, and made from biodegradable materials such as cardboard.
+Cremation caskets are different from wooden or metal ones as they are smaller, more affordable, and made from biodegradable materials such as cardboard.
 So, how much are caskets made for cremation burials?

-Cremation caskets are undoubtedly the cheapest option, as you can buy plain ones for ~$200-$500.
+Cremation caskets are undoubtedly the cheapest option, as plain ones can be bought for ~$200-$500.

 This is the average cost of a casket with no additional features or designs; however, if you prefer, high-end options with intricate or personalized designs are available as well.